-Analog satellites range from the low-orbit RS (Radio Sputnik) birds built and launched from Russia, to the high-orbit Phase 3 satellites, AO-10 and the soon-to-be-launched Phase 3D.
-Operating on analog satellites is much like operating on HF-you'll find lots of SSB and CW contacts, with some RTTY and even SSTV signals thrown in.
+Analog satellites range from the loworbit FO (Fuji OSCARs) built in Japan, and AO (AMSAT OSCAR) birds built by a co-op of many nations, to the high orbit Phase 3 satellites such as OSCAR 40 and soon to be launched AMSAT EAGLE and PHASE 3-E. Operating on analog satellites is much like operating on HF you'll find lots of SSB and CW contacts, with some RTTY, Hellschreiber, even SSTV and other digital modes thrown in.
+You may even work a vintage satellite (AO-7), launched in November of 1974!